seattleflu/documentation/Welcome.md

 Noteworthy Slack channels for SFS developers include:
 - **#barcodes** - used for requesting newly minted barcodes.
 See the channel description for the upload destination for new labels.
 - **#clia** - used for questions about CLIA compliance
-- **#data-transfer-ellume** - a shared channel used to communicate with Ellume about data sharing
 - **#data-transfer-labmed (private)** - a shared channel used to communicate with UW SecureLink about data sharing
 - **#data-transfer-nwgc** - used to communicate with Northwest Genomics Center about data sharing
 - **#data-transfer-retrospectives** - used to communicate with Seattle Childrens about data sharing